 “Because of the structure of their upper airways, dogs with short faces have decreased capacity for thermoregulation and lower oxygen saturation levels in the blood than non-brachycephalic dogs,” says Bassett.
 This means they can’t effectively cool themselves down by panting in the heat and they become extremely cold when temperatures drop.
-This can quickly lead to heat stroke or hypothermia in a short period of time, so always monitor these pups when outdoors.
+This can quickly lead to heatstroke or hypothermia in a short period of time, so always monitor these pups when outdoors.

 What the Law Says

-Well-meaning lawmakers have recently passed legislation in many municipalities that regulates the conditions in which you’re allowed to keep your dog outside.
+Well-meaning lawmakers have recently passed legislation in many municipalities that regulate the conditions in which you’re allowed to keep your dog outside.
 These laws are not based on your dog’s size, age, breed, or health and apply across the board to all dogs.

-Currently, 23 states have laws restricting the amount of time your can humanely tether your dog to a solid object in your own backyard, sometimes for as little as 30 minutes.
+Currently, 23 states and the District of Columbia have laws restricting the amount of time your can humanely tether your dog to a solid object in your own backyard, sometimes for as little as 30 minutes.
 Most laws mention that your dog cannot be confined or tethered for any period of time in temperatures below 32ºF, during extreme heat advisories, and when the National Weather Service issues a storm warning for the area.
 Many municipalities have laws regarding the amount of outdoor shelter your dog needs, sometimes requiring upwards of 200 square feet of space per dog.